chikamichi/metamorphosis/README.md

 * It is not possible to deactivate a plugin at the present time, without bootstraping the receiver again.
 Hard work forthcoming, as it's not an easy process.
 * The TODO list is not empty!
+* Test-Driven Development is all about writing the tests *before*.
+Is it?

 ## Note on Patches/Pull Requests